johannschopplich/unlazy/docs/integrations/react.md

 # `@unlazy/react`

-unlazy is not only framework-agnostic, but also provides a React component that you can use in your React application.
+The React integration provides an `UnLazyImage` component for your React 19+ application.

 ## Installation